 Secure couples fight too.
 In fact, every couple out there has a negative cycle that is unique to their partnership.
 The goal of couples counseling is not to reach a point devoid of a cycle.
 It’s more to help you and partner know how to stay connected and what to do when that cycle strikes.

 What we know from the literature is that emotional responsiveness is what keeps couples close, healthy and safe.
 Here’s an easy acronym from Dr. Sue Johnson, author and founder of Emotionally Focused Couples Therapy:

 Accessibility: Can I reach you?

 Responsiveness: Can I depend on you to be there emotionally?

 Engagement: Do I know you value me enough to stay close?

 Or more simply, “A.R.E. you there for me?”

 Couples who begin to have these conversations strengthen their connection and secure their bond.

 If you and your partner believe your relationship is falling victim to a negative cycle and you want to secure your bond, schedule an appointment with one of our Denver couples therapists at Thrive Couple and Family Counseling Services.

-Stop the negative cycle in your relationship today – call 303-513-8975, X1, or schedule online: Schedule Appointment
+Stop the negative cycle in your relationship today with the help of our couples therapy specialists – call 303-513-8975, X1, or schedule online: Schedule Appointment